-Go to the district webpage at www. windsor.k12.il.us, hover over District, select school board and policies can be found on the right hand side of the website.
+Go to the district webpage at www. windsorcusd.org, hover over District, select school board and policies can be found on the right hand side of the website.

 Wellness Policy

 Windsor Community School District # 1 Wellness Policy is available online and in the school office.